Denis Istomin: 2016

 Istomin lost in the first round in Australian Open.
 He earned first tour-level win of 2016 against Borna Ćorić at the Miami Open.
 In March in the 2016 Irving Challenger he beat John-Patrick Smith of Australia.
 Istomin reached third round in Wimbledon where he lost to David Goffin in four sets.

-2017: 200th victory, win over Novak Djokovic and Second ATP Title
+2017: 200th and world No. 2 wins, Second title

-Istomin, then ranked 117 in the world, earned a wildcard to the 2017 Australian Open and upset defending champion and world No. 2 Novak Djokovic in the second round, coming back from 2 sets to 1 down to win in five sets.
+Istomin, then ranked NO. 117 in the world, earned a wildcard to the 2017 Australian Open and upset defending champion and world No. 2 Novak Djokovic in the second round, coming back from 2 sets to 1 down to win in five sets.
 Istomin then went on to defeat Pablo Carreño Busta in the third round, advancing to the fourth round where he lost to Grigor Dimitrov.
-He made US$200,000 in prize money in total from the 2017 AO.

 Istomin would later win the 2017 Chengdu Open, overcoming Marcos Baghdatis in the final to win the second ATP title of his career.